seanchayes/featured-image-admin-thumb/README.txt

 1. This shows the Thumb column in the All Pages/Posts admin view and in this case a thumbnail is available and shown.
 There would be a blank space if no thumbnail was found for the post or page.
 2. If the column is not showing in your All Posts/Pages view this shows you where you can check to see that the "Thumb" column is selected to be displayed
+3. Shows the change icon located next to a featured image/thumb indicating it can be changed inline without having to edit the content item first

 == Changelog ==